 From here, you can upload one or multiple packages to another Orchestrator, by using the Upload button.
 When uploading such

-.nupkg archives manually you can also check if there are any existing processes that can be upgraded and perform that action instantly, as described here.
+.nupkg archives manually, you can also check if there are any existing processes that can be upgraded and perform that action instantly,

 It is possible to view all the variables, arguments, and imports created for a specific package, exactly like you would in Studio.
 The properties of an activity are displayed if selected, along with their values, if any.
 To learn how to view all of these, see Managing Packages.